 Potting and Repotting Mexican Sunflowers

 Snails and slugs sometimes bother Mexican sunflowers, especially in rainy weather.
-Place a piece of damp cardboard beside plants, and collect the pests when they hide during daylight hours.
+Place a piece of damp cardboard beside plants and collect the pests when they hide during daylight hours.
+The plants might suffer from fungal diseases if the area is too shady, and they might suffer from powdery mildew if they are too crowded, especially in humid areas.